-- Projects submitted within 24 hours of the due date will be accepted with a penalty of 5% of the grade. - Projects submitted within 48 hours of the due date will be accepted with a penalty of 10% of the grade. - Projects submitted later than 48 hours of the due date will not be accepted without a documented medical or family emergency and will receive a grade of 0.
+- All assignments, including the final project, can be submitted within 24 hours of the due date with a penalty of 5% of maximum possible points for the assignment. - Note the late penalties are off of the total possible points, not the points you earn.
+E.g., if an assignment has 20 points, then a late submission within 24 hours of the due date will be deducted 1 point. - Assignments submitted later than 24 hours of the due date will not be accepted without a documented medical or family emergency and will receive a grade of 0. - The guizzes cannot be submitted later than the due date.